Reserves for Instructors

 - During that semester, the instructor may place the student-created material on Reserves.

 - Use after the original semester, however, requires written permission from the student.
 This permission must be on file in the Reserves Department before the material can be made available.

 - The staff of Morris Library continues to monitor copyright law interpretation

-- Electronic reserves of Morris Library at SIU are intended for the use of the students, faculty, and staff of SIU.
+- Electronic reserves of Morris Library are intended for the use of the students, faculty, and staff of SIU.

 - Materials placed in electronic reserves will be at the initiative of instructors for the educational and non-commercial use of students.

 - Material in electronic reserves will be available during the semester for which the material is intended.